jiwomdf/solat-kuy-android-mvvm-with-coroutine/README.md

 - Testing with Mockito, espresso, & Junit4
 - minifyEnabled

-To try the testing please change the IS_TESTING = true in com.programmergabut.solatkuy.util.EnumConfig, than rebuild the project and also turn off the window scale, transition scale, and animator duration scale
+To try the UI testing please change the IS_IDLING_RESOURCE_ACTIVE = true in com.programmergabut.solatkuy.util.EnumConfig, than rebuild the project<br>
+also turn off the window scale, transition scale, and animator duration scale

 Feel free to see and contribute